Moving to College Station (Bryan), TX

 The Heat & Humidity

 Although the rest of the year is comfortable or cool, the summer months in College Station can be unbearable.
 You’ve got to be pretty tough to withstand temperatures that can reach the 100-degree mark!
-You better be a fan of AC if you plan on moving to town.
+You’d better be a fan of AC and climate controlled self storage if you plan on moving to town.

 The Fluctuating Population